 An SSL certificate is a standard security technology for encrypting information between a visitor’s browser and your website.
 Because it helps keep sensitive information like passwords and payment information safe, visitors feel safer on sites that are encrypted with SSL.
 You can identify encrypted sites by the HTTPS in their URLs and the padlock icon in the address bar.

-Sites that aren’t encrypted may see hits to their traffic or conversion rates as a result.
+Sites that aren’t encrypted may see hits to their traffic or conversion rates.
 Not only are these sites flagged as “Not secure” in Google Chrome, they’re also avoided by 85% of online shoppers.

-Thankfully, many hosted platforms like the CMS Hub and Squarespace will include an SSL certificate in their plans so you don’t have to worry about installing or renewing it.
+Thankfully, many hosted platforms like CMS Hub and Squarespace will include an SSL certificate in their plans, so you don’t have to worry about installing or renewing it.

 If you opt for a self-hosted platform like WordPress.org, most hosting providers will include an SSL in their plans as well.
 HostGator, for example, includes an SSL certificate in its lowest-tiered plans.
 If your solution does not include SSL, then you can acquire one from an SSL certificate provider.

 Let’s say you’ve chosen a plan that includes SSL certification or installed a certificate on your site.
 Then you open up Google Chrome and try to visit a page on your site and, instead of the page loading, you get an “ERR_SSL_PROTOCOL_ERROR” message.
 What gives?

 This message will look different depending on two factors.
 The first is the browser you’re using.
 The previous screenshot shows an error message on Google Chrome.
 The screenshot below is a message you’ll see on Internet Explorer.

 The second factor is the type of SSL Certificate error occurring.
 Let’s take a look at these different types below.

 Types of SSL Certificate Errors

 There are several different types of SSL certificate errors that might occur on your site.
 Let’s take a look at the most common ones.

 1. SSL Certificate Not Trusted Error